Fearless Prose

 • The agreed wordcount that is formatted correctly (don't worry, I'll let you know what this means).

-• Your edit will only be confirmed once payment is received.
+• The completion date will only be confirmed once payment is received.

 What you'll receive from me

-• Detailed mark-ups and comments within your Word document.
+• Detailed mark-ups and comments within the Word document.

-• A summary of the strengths and areas for improvement in the story and generally with your writing style.
+• A summary of the strengths and areas for improvement.

 Picture